furnstahl/Physics-8805/README.md

+# Ohio State University Physics 8805
-# Physics 8805: "Learning from data: Bayesian methods and (some) machine learning"
+##"Learning from data: Bayesian methods and (some) machine learning"